okfde/2013.archiv.codefor.de/_stories/5muenchen-transparent.md

 ---
 layout: story
-color: blue #one of: red, blue, green, cyan
+color: cyan #one of: red, blue, green, cyan
-pattern: 2 #one of: 1, 2, 3, 4
+pattern: 1 #one of: 1, 2, 3, 4
 og-image: /assets/projects/muenchen/Muenchen-Transparent.png # used for facebook & twitter card